-The above repertoire requirements are the minimum to be accomplished each semester.
-The student and teacher will select literature in various contrasting styles and from different time periods, and including both vocal and instrumental collaborations.
+The above repertoire requirements are the minimum to be accomplished each semester from memory.
+The student and teacher will select literature in various contrasting styles and from different time periods.
 As each student progresses, the difficulty of the repertoire assigned will increase.
 Failure to learn and/or perform the selected repertoire at the appropriate level will affect the final lesson grade.
 See the following section, JURIES, for further detail.